onflow/cadence/docs/language.md

 Preparation, execution, and postconditions, only in that order.
 Each phase is a block of code that executes sequentially.

   - The **prepare phase** acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
     The prepare phase has the permissions to read from and write to the storage of all the accounts that signed the transaction.

-- The **execute phase** is where all interaction with external contracts happens.
+  - The **execute phase** is where interaction with external contracts happens.
     This usually involves interacting with contracts with public types and functions that are deployed in other accounts.

   - The **postcondition phase** is where the transaction can check that its functionality was executed correctly.

 Transactions are declared using the `transaction` keyword.

 Within the transaction, but before the prepare phase, any number of constants and/or variables can be declared.
 These are valid within the entire scope of the transaction.

 The prepare phase is declared using the `prepare` keyword and the execution phase can be declared using the `execute` keyword.
 The `post` section can be used to declare postconditions.

 ```cadence,file=transaction-declaration.cdc